What Is Conduction?

 During the conduction of electricity, there is a movement of electrically charged particles in the medium.
 As such, the electric current is usually carried and moved by the ions or electrons.

 Read in Detail:

-A simple example of conduction that we can take is, if you hold an iron rod with one of its end over a fire for some time, the handle gets hot.
+A simple example of conduction that we can take is, if you hold an iron rod with one of its ends over a fire for some time, the handle gets hot.
 What is happening here is that the heat is being transferred from the tip that is kept in the fire to the handle by conduction along the length of the iron rod.
 The vibrational amplitude of atoms and electrons in the iron rod at the hot end takes on relatively higher values due to the higher temperature of their environment.

-These increased vibrational amplitudes are transferred along the rod, from atom to atom during the collision between adjacent atoms.
+These increased vibrational amplitudes are transferred along the rod, from atom to atom, during the collision between adjacent atoms.
 In this way, a region of rising temperature extends itself along the rod to your hand.

-Consider a slab of face area A, Lateral thickness L, whose faces have temperatures TH and TC(TH > TC).
+Consider a slab of face area A, lateral thickness L, whose faces have temperatures TH and TC(TH > TC).

 Types of Conduction

 There are two main types of conduction.
 They are as follows: